samhstn/le/README.md

 ## How

 All of the words will be stored in a database which will be retrieved by redis, the 'review' words will be stored in a redis database, these can be reviewed and edited in the homepage.

+I will make each component individually using React

 ## File structure